Last updated: July 02, 2024

 Next, go through your application with your lender.
 Typically, you may get refunds of certain fees, such as credit check and appraisal fees.
 Other fees, such as application processing and rate lock-in fees, are usually non-refundable.
 You may have to pay a penalty for cancelling a mortgage application.

-It is likely that your lender will be required to provide confirmation of cancellation over the phone or in person and will also mail a confirmation.
-Keep all cancellation documents just in case you need it in the future.
+It is likely that your lender will be required to provide confirmation of cancellation over the phone or in person and will also mail confirmation.
+Keep all cancellation documents just in case you need them in the future.

 Canceling a mortgage loan agreement